HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="box_sizing.sql"
 ) }}

 The median desktop page has 14 `box-sizing` declarations.
 Mobile has 17.
-Perhaps due to component systems inserting the declaration per component, rather than globally as a rule for all elements in the style sheet.
+Perhaps due to component systems inserting the declaration per component, rather than globally as a rule for all elements in the stylesheet.

 ## Transitions and animations